 The main difference between Baltic amber and amber found in other regions is the composition.
 The Baltic amber contains up to 8% succinic acid.
 Due to this reason, Baltic amber sometimes is called “succinite”.
 The chemical composition of this acid gives amber anti-inflammatory and other healing qualities.

-Naturally, jewellery made from amber has always been fashionable and remains such even today.
-People use amber beads to make necklaces, bracelets, and other pieces of jewellery.
+Naturally, jewelry made from amber has always been fashionable and remains such even today.
+People use amber beads to make necklaces, bracelets, and other pieces of jewelry.

-Back in 19th century amber was used even for smoking devices, such was tobacco pipes.
+Back in the 19th-century amber was used even for smoking devices, such as tobacco pipes.
 Amber mouthpieces for tobacco pipes were incredibly popular at the time.

-Amber is a multi-functional gemstone which has incredibly interesting past.
+Amber is a multi-functional gemstone that has an incredibly interesting past.
 But that is not all.
 It also serves as a relic of ancient times and long-gone civilizations.
-Moreover, it helps the scientists and archaeologists to uncover the hidden secrets of the past as well as to figure out how got to this point.
-Furthermore, it has a lot of healing properties which are still sought after even today.
+Moreover, it helps scientists and archaeologists to uncover the hidden secrets of the past as well as to figure out how to get to this point.
+Furthermore, it has a lot of healing properties that are still sought after even today.